 Travel Insurance – Overseas medical insurance is probably THE most important thing to have for nature enthusiasts and outdoor adventurers.
 WorldNomads’ travel insurance covers travelers for overseas medical, evacuation, baggage and a range of activities and adventure sports.
 You can buy and claim the insurance online, even after you’ve left home.

 Travel Gear – There’s a long packing list for Patagonia, especially if you want to include some hiking.
 To help you get started, here are a few essential things everyone should have: A good pair of hiking boots, a windbreaker, and trekking poles; they will be one of your best investments for your knees and back.
 We also recommend an action camera such as the GoPro to capture your adventure on film.

-We would like to thank Hosteria Los Barrancos in El Calafate for hosting us while exploring Los Glaciares National Park for a few days.
-We especially want to thank the wonderful owner Anna for her warm welcome, great tips, and the invaluable information she provided upon our arrival.
+We would like to thank the Bla Lodge (formerly known as Hosteria Los Barrancos) in El Calafate for hosting us while exploring Los Glaciares National Park for a few days.
+We especially want to thank the wonderful owners for a warm welcome, great tips, and the invaluable information they provided upon our arrival.

-Hosteria Los Barrancos is located a 20-minute walk outside of El Calafate on a hillside overlooking the town.
+The Bla Lodge is located a 20-minute walk outside of El Calafate on a hillside overlooking the town.
 In addition to panoramic views, guests enjoy a great communal area, free WiFi, and homemade continental breakfasts.
-The vibe of Hosteria Los Barrancos is very reminiscent of a great ranch home somewhere in the American Southwest.
+The vibe of the Bla Lodge is very reminiscent of a great ranch home somewhere in the American Southwest.

 Although we are still somewhat baffled that the name was changed to Bla Lodge, the place is everything but blah.
 If you would like to find out more about the lodge, inquire about room rates or make reservations, you can go directly to the Bla Lodge on agoda.